tradingview-pine-seeds/docs/faq.md

 __Q:__ __Why host data in public repositories?__

-__A:__ We like open source.
-Our tools help a lot of people because of it.
-But if you want to connect private data - that's completely fine.
+__A:__ We love open source code and our tools help a lot of people because of it but if you want to connect private data - that's completely fine as well.